 Once all the attendants are in the ceremony room, the CA and the IW unlock the safe room that contains the two safes with their respective retina scan and access card, so that the SSC can open the safes.
-As the CA and the IW must be present in the safe room in order to the other involved participants to enter, the CA2 and IW2 remain in the ceremony room to guarantee dual-occupancy.
+As the CA and the IW must be present in the safe room in order to allow the other participants involved to enter the room, the CA2 and IW2 remain in the ceremony room to guarantee dual-occupancy.

 Firstly, the Credentials Safe is opened by the Credentials Safe Controller.
 Inside there are several safe-deposit boxes, each of them contains an operator card and a security permissions card.
 Three operator cards, which are collected by the COs, are required to unlock the HSM and two keys are required to open each safe-deposit box.

 After this, the Hardware Safe Controller opens the safe containing the HSM, a special laptop that can send commands to the HSM, a USB with the logs from previous ceremonies and a DVD to boot the special laptop.
 The HSM, which securely stores the KSK, can only be accessed with the three operator cards the COs previously collected.

 The special laptop has no battery or hard disk in order to eliminate any possibility of the KSK leaving the HSM after completing the ceremony.

 To continue with the ceremony, all the equipment collected from the safes is laid out on a table so that all attendants can view it.
 Then, the COs are called up, one by one, to hand over their operator cards to the CA. They do so after verifying the tamper-evident bags are exactly as they were when they placed them back into the safe-deposit boxes at the end of the previous ceremony.